My Yoga Teacher

 Be sure to keep your head on the floor or place a pillow under your head for more comfort!
 Hold this pose 1-5 minutes on each side.

 Enjoy the deep relaxation and meditation of prayer pose.
-This yin yoga pose is adaptable for all levels of fitness and is an excellent stretch for back pain.
+This yin yoga for back pain pose is adaptable for all levels of fitness and is an excellent stretch for lower back pain.

 Feel free to use a block, pillow or blanket under your forehead if you aren’t able to rest it comfortably on the floor.